Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "url","string","If a text post, it is the url of the submission.
 If a link post, it is the url of the link.
 Also see `permalink`."
    "subreddit_subscribers","integer","The number of subscribers in the subreddit."
-   "created_utc","float","Unix timestamp of when the post was made."
+   "created_utc","float","Unix timestamp of when the post was made.
+Will always be a whole number."
    "num_crossposts","integer",""
    "media","unknown?",""
    "is_video","boolean",""